 Your grip pressure on your pickleball paddle can affect how high or low you hit the ball.

-What many people are unaware of is that when you are playing a fast game, it is easy to get distracted and subconsciously tighten the grip on the handle of your paddle.
+What many people are unaware of is that when you are playing a hard and fast game, such as when you’re in a hand speed battle at the net, it is easy to get distracted and subconsciously tighten the grip on the handle of your paddle.

 This is because you may tend to tense up when you are under attack.
 This can cause a problem because the tighter your grip, the more the ball will rebound off your paddle.